 Training and career path

-The road to becoming a Chef de Partie can be relatively long.
-If you have no previous kitchen experience, you’ll probably need to start working as a Kitchen Porter or Dishwasher first.
+The path to becoming a Chef de Partie can be long.
+If you lack prior kitchen experience, you may need to start as a Kitchen Porter or Dishwasher.

 Education and certifications